-The 8 major lakes in the watershed are monitored annually.
-When interpreting data results from any water body, it is important to note that readings from at least ten years are necessary to show any true trend in water quality.
+The eight major lakes in the watershed are monitored annually.
+When interpreting data results from any water body, it is important to note that readings from at least ten years are necessary to determine trends in water quality.
 However, a few years of data can provide a "snapshot" of the lake's health.

-Fig. 4 represents average annual secchi disk readings.
+Fig. 2.1 represents average annual secchi disk readings.
 The shaded box indicates the ecoregional average for deep lakes (average depth greater than 15 feet).
 Calhoun and Monongalia lakes are considered shallow lakes (average depth 15 feet or less) and therefore have a different standard.
 In Fig. 4, the red line indicates the minimum ecoregional average for shallow lakes.
 Since secchi disks are used to measure lake water clarity, a higher number indicates better water quality.
-The average secchi disk reading in 2012 Nest Lake and Diamond Lake fell within the ecoregional average meaning that water clarity was satisfactory.
-Long, George, Elkhorn, Green, Calhoun, and Monongalia lakes were better than ecoregional averages, meaning these lakes are clearer than most lakes in the ecoregion.
+The average secchi disk reading in 2013 Nest Lake and Diamond Lake fell within the ecoregional average meaning that water clarity was satisfactory.
+Long, George, Elkhorn, and Green lakes were better than ecoregional averages, meaning these lakes are clearer than most lakes in the ecoregion.

-Fig. 5 displays the results for average annual chlorophyll-a (Chl-a) from 2007 through 2012.
+Fig. 2.2 displays the results for average annual chlorophyll-a (Chl-a) from 2007 through 2013.
 The shaded area depicts the ecoregional average for Chl-a.
-In 2012, Long, George, Elkhorn, Green, Calhoun, and Monongalia lakes were within or better than ecoregional averages, representing good to excellent water quality.
-Nest and Diamond lakes exceeded the ecoregional average.
+In 2013, Long, George, Nest, Elkhorn, Green, Calhoun, and Monongalia lakes were within or better than ecoregional averages, representing good to excellent water quality.
+Diamond lake exceeded the ecoregional average.